 These tribal casinos operate under the Indian Gaming Regulatory Act (IGRA) and are limited to Class II gaming.
 In plain terms, that means electronic bingo machines.
 No blackjack or roulette tables.
 And no traditional slot machines either.

 Two of the state’s old greyhound tracks (Birmingham Race Course Casino and VictoryLand) are still open, too.
 They have pari-mutuel licenses and now offer historical horse racing (HHR) machines.
-To players, these look and feel like slots, but the results are pulled from past horse races.
+To Alabama players, these look and feel like slots, but the results are pulled from past horse races.

 Most residents who want a full casino experience just drive across the border to Mississippi, where you’ll find around 30 Las Vegas-style casinos in places like Tunica, Biloxi, and along the Gulf Coast.